The Baltic Sea Parliamentary Conference

 The BSPC has several working bodies, which serve as resources for driving and implementing BSPC priorities and objectives.

 The Baltic Sea Parliamentary Conference is the annual general assembly in the Baltic Sea region for broad political debate on Baltic Sea issues.
 The Conference resolutions are political tools which enables the BSPC to take and support political initiatives, and to approach the governments and regional organizations on issues of common interest.

-The host country of the 26th BSPC, Hamburg, is responsible for the operational planning and execution of the 26th Conference in Hamburg on 3 – 5 September 2017.
+The host country of the 28th BSPC, Norway, is responsible for the operational planning and execution of the 28th Conference in Oslo on 25 – 27 August 2019.

 The BSPC Standing Committee (SC) is the highest decision-making body of the BSPC between the annual Conferences.
 The Standing Committee considers and decides on strategic issues concerning the mission, political priorities, working modes, finances and administration of the BSPC.
 The Standing Committee has the overall responsibility for preparing the annual Conference and for overseeing the structures and functions of the BSPC.
 The Standing Committee consists of parliamentarians from all national parliaments, regional parliaments and parliamentary organizations throughout the Baltic Sea Region.
 The Standing Committee convenes at least four times per year (beginning of the year, spring/summer, in connection with the Conference, and in fall).
 The first SC meeting of the year should include a report from the CBSS and could also include progress reports on EU Northern Dimension, EU Baltic Sea Strategy, and EU Integrated Maritime Policy.
 The SC also serves as Drafting Committee during the annual Conference.